Flat Foot Surgery in Singapore

 In some cases, X-rays may be ordered to obtain images of the bones and joints in the foot and ankle.
 This can help identify any abnormalities in the bones or joints, as well as any arthritis or other conditions that may be contributing to the flat foot.
 In rare cases, additional tests may be ordered to rule out other conditions that may be causing the flat foot, such as nerve or muscle disorders.

-Most flat feet can be treated with non-surgical treatments such as shoe inserts, braces and physical therapy.
-Should these non-invasive methods be unsuccessful, you may consider surgical intervention through flat foot reconstruction to adequately relieve painful symptoms.
-Getting flat foot surgery may also be advisable to correct any misalignment or instability in the foot.
+Most flat feet can be managed with non-surgical methods such as shoe inserts, braces and physical therapy.
+However, if these non-invasive methods are unsuccessful, you may consider surgical intervention through flat foot reconstruction to adequately relieve painful symptoms.

-For flat foot reconstruction surgery in Singapore, it will usually require up to four months of recovery before you may transition to wearing shoes, while full recovery can take up to two years.
-During this time, do note that you will need to follow specific rehabilitation instructions such as going for physical therapy to help ensure a successful outcome.
+Once the initial discomfort from the surgery subsides, it usually takes up to four months before you may transition to wearing shoes.
+Additionally, a full recovery may take up to two years.
+During this time, it is important that you will need to follow specific rehabilitation instructions such as going for physical therapy to help ensure a successful outcome.

 Dr Gowreeson Thevendran